 Accommodation in Annapolis

-Annapolis has 29 hotels for you to choose from, which you can check out on Travelocity's Annapolis lodging page.
+Annapolis has a number of hotels for you to choose from, which you can read about and reserve on Travelocity's Annapolis lodging guide.